sts10/compound-passphrase-list-safety-checker/readme.markdown

 NOTE: 1Password's software, as far as I know, does NOT allow users to generate random passphrase without punctuation between words.
 Users _must_ choose to separate words with a period, hyphen, space, comma, or underscore.
 So these findings do NOT constitute a security issue with 1Password.

-## A Suggestion
+## 1Password: An example and suggestion

 The aim of the `find_words_to_remove` function is to remove the fewest number of these bad words to make the list compound-safe.
-When I ran it on the Agile wordlist, I got 498 words back, which I dumped in to `findings/words_to_remove_from_agile_list.txt`.
+When I ran it on the 1Password wordlist, I got 498 words back, which I dumped in to `findings/words_to_remove_from_agile_list.txt`.

 Removing these 498 words -- thus reducing the length of the list from 18,328 words to 17,830 -- would have a cost, however.
 Given the current list of 18,328 words, when a user adds one of these words to their passphrase, they're adding about 14.162 bits of entropy to their passphrase.
 Using the shortened, 17,830 word list, each randomly generated word would add about 14.122 bits to the passphrase.
-Of course, alternatively, Agile/1Password could replace the 498 words with words that cannot be combined to make other words on their list.
+Of course, alternatively, Agile Bits/1Password could replace the 498 words while keeping the list compound-safe.